Modern YEAR FOURTEEN (Part 2)

 –The Batman Chronicles #3

-The Riddler tries crime without clue-giving, but in the end can’t kick the habit and winds up back in Arkham.
-Speaking of Arkham, Zsasz gives his origin story to a doctor, but who knows if it’s true since it’s coming from him.
+The Riddler tries crime without clue-giving, but in the end can’t kick the habit and winds up back in Arkham Asylum.
+Speaking of Arkham, Zsasz shares his origin story with a doctor, but who knows if it’s true, since it’s coming from him.
 And I guess Swamp Thing has had more than enough with Killer Croc down South.
 Croc train-hops back to good ol’ Gotham.

 –Robin Vol. 2 #19-21